zuozhenggh/learning-library/data-management-library/oracle-machine-learning/adb-oml/integrate-with-app/integrate-with-app.md

 ## Step 1: Prepare data for the lab in ATP

 1. To show how an application would use ml predictions we'll add some customer names to the original credit\_scoring\_100k data set.
-Navigate to the ATP SQL Developer Web and log in with ml_user (if you are not already logged in from the previous lab).
+Navigate to the **ATP SQL Developer Web** and log in with **ml_user** (if you are not already logged in from the previous lab).
 Then select file upload on the left.

   ![](./images/001.png  " ")

-2. Select the files button, and then the customer_names.csv file in the install directory.
+2. Select the files button, and then the customer\_names.csv file in the install directory.

   ![](./images/002.png  " ")

-3. Accept the defaults and hit next.
+3. Accept the defaults and hit **next**.

   ![](./images/003.png  " ")